jd-campbell/jd-campbell/Conference_Notes/PAG30.md

 2. Matheus Krause
   * Scanning PDF files from the USDA from 1941-2022 with more than 80 years of #Soybean trail data
-  * Challenges faced in data curation and cleaning: (1) Converting PDF files to standard format was difficult because of non-standard formats across the 80 years; (2) Lots of Typos, genotypes and location names; (3) One soybean line had 8 different names; (4) Please don’t use special characters in the files.
+  * Challenges faced in data curation and cleaning:
+     - Converting PDF files to standard format was difficult because of non-standard formats across the 80 years
+     - Lots of Typos, genotypes and location names
+     - One soybean line had 8 different names
+     - Please don’t use special characters in the files.
   * [SoyURT package](https://cran.r-project.org/web/packages/SoyURT/SoyURT.pdf) and the data is available on [SoyBase.org](SoyBase.org)

 ----